 That’s a simple fact.
 I’m not saying that it’s easy to do, but it’s the truth.

-Deciding that you want look after yourself – and take responsibility for your health and wellbeing.
+You simply need to decide that you want look after yourself, make it a priority, and take responsibility for your health and wellbeing.

 JUST.
 LIKE.
 THAT.